 To celebrate the vibrant and diverse creative minds of the region, portraits in any media are welcome, as long as the dimensions do not exceed six feet in any direction for two-dimensional works, and three feet in any direction for three-dimensional works.
 Maximum weight of sculptural work should not exceed 50 lbs.
 For relief work, maximum weight should not exceed 25 lbs.
 Artworks in new media such as video, installation, and performance art are also welcome; however, water or other liquids, perishable items, and animals are not permitted to be included in any work.
 Artists are encouraged to use their own art supplies, or can pick up a 16 x 20 inch canvas in the Welcome Center during the Museums’ open hours.
 One canvas will be available to each person, free of charge.

 Portraits will be displayed in the Community Gallery at the D’Amour Museum of Fine Arts.
-While images of all portraits submitted with the completed release form by April 1, 2021, will be displayed on monitors in the Community Gallery, select portraits will be displayed physically.
-Twenty outstanding works, drawn from the submissions received by October 3, 2020, will be selected by a jury and displayed from October 24, 2020–January 10, 2021 (a period of 11 weeks).
-An additional selection of twenty outstanding works drawn from the submissions received by January 3, 2021 will be displayed from January 23 – April 4, 2021 (a period of 10 weeks).
-Images of submissions received after January 3, 2021 will be displayed on a monitor, but will not have the opportunity to be displayed physically within the Gallery.
+While images of all portraits submitted with the completed release form by April 18, 2021, will be displayed on monitors in the Community Gallery, select portraits will be displayed physically.
+Approximately twenty outstanding works, drawn from the submissions received by October 3, 2020, will be selected by a jury and displayed from October 24, 2020–January 10, 2021 (a period of 11 weeks).
+An additional selection of approximately twenty outstanding works drawn from the submissions received by January 17, 2021 will be displayed from February 6–May 2, 2021 (a period of 12 weeks).
+Images of submissions received after January 17, 2021 will be displayed on a monitor, but will not have the opportunity to be displayed physically within the Gallery.

 RESPONSIBILITIES & PERMISSIONS